apache/trafodion/docs/src/site/markdown/setup-build-environment.md

   limitations under the
   License.
 -->
-This page describes how you setup the Trafodion build environment.
+This page describes how you set up the Trafodion build environment.

 # Supported Platforms
 Red Hat or Centos 6.x (6.4 or later) versions are supported as development and production platforms.